scotws/cthulhu/docs/MANUAL.md

 It is an error if there is more than one element on the math stack when the operation is finished.

+### Error handling

+Cthulhu follows the philosophy that each pass should find as many problems as possible.
+If an error is found in a module such as the lexer or parser, that module attempts to continue as far as possible and then stops the program.

+> Internally, each module handles errors with a `reportErr()` function that
+> prints an error message and increases a counter.
+The function `recover()`
+> attempts to find a way to continue.

 ## List of Directives